 If the employee does not receive or does not accept remuneration for his/her participation in the professional leave activity and a substitute is needed for the employee, the District shall pay the full cost of the substitute.
 If the employee receives and accepts remuneration for his/her participation in the professional leave activity, the employee shall forfeit his/her daily rate of pay from the District for the time the employee misses.
-The cost of a substitute, is determined on a case-by-case bases.
+The cost of a substitute, if one is needed, shall be paid by the employee/District5.